Siftah/get_iplayer/webpvr.md

 >**HEY!
 OVER HERE!** - The queued recordings and PVR searches that you add will only actually be recorded when you click the **Run PVR** button at the top of the page.

 - **Refresh Cache** – You must regularly refresh the programme cache to see new programmes.
-Clicking this opens another tab that refreshes the list of programmes from the online feeds of the selected programme type web sites.
-If you leave it open it will auto-refresh every 4 hours unless you override the settings.
+Clicking this button opens another tab or window that refreshes the list of programmes from the online feeds of the selected programme types.
+If you leave it open it will auto-refresh every hour unless you override the settings.

     **NOTE:** It may take a while to reload page when refreshing caches.